pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 If the key is open for writing, remove it, and setup the key to accept new writes as an empty key (that will be created on demand).
-On success `REDISMODULE_OK` is returned.
-If the key is not open for writing `REDISMODULE_ERR` is returned.
+On success `PHARMAVILLAGEMODULE_OK` is returned.
+If the key is not open for writing `PHARMAVILLAGEMODULE_ERR` is returned.

 <span id="RedisModule_UnlinkKey"></span>